Ice skating at the Eden Project

 Skaters participating in lessons must also have a valid form of admission to the Eden Project.
 We recommend the Lesson Skaters’ Pass (£25, available to buy in person only), which also gives the passholder half-price skating during our general skating sessions (excludes Family ticket).
 You will be required to present your card every time you purchase skating tickets and for gaining entry to the Eden Project.
 We do not require lesson skaters to pre-book a timed entry slot for the day of the lesson skate session.

 Lesson skaters aged 14 years and over can be unaccompanied both on site and on the ice.
 Lesson skaters aged 6 to 13 years need a parent or guardian to be available either on the ice or around the rink.
 The accompanying parent or guardian is not required to pre-book a timed entry slot for the day of the lesson skate.
 Any additional party members are subject to general terms and conditions of entrance to Eden and must pre-book a timed slot and have a valid admission ticket.

 While dogs are permitted in outdoor spaces that the Eden Project, please note that dogs are not allowed inside the ice rink building.

 How can schools book ice skating?

 School and nursery groups can enjoy time on the ice that’s reserved exclusively for education groups.
 Find out more.

 Can I use a Locals' Pass to go skating?

 Yes.
-Locals' Passes are available from 1 December 2020.
+Locals' Passes are available to buy now.
 As well as using a Locals' Pass for admission skaters also need to book themselves a (free) timed entry slot to Eden and a (paid-for) skating session.